 Pancake day is fun.
 Traditionally started to use up luxury ingredients prior to Lent, it has now become a great family celebration.

-If someone is burned, the burn should be cooled under cool running water for at least 10 minutes (ideally 20).
-For burns to the mouth and throat sip regular cool sips of water and contact the emergency services immediately if the burns are severe and the casualty experiences any difficulty breathing due to swelling.
+If someone is burned, the burn should be cooled under cool running water for a full 20 minutes.
+For burns to the mouth and throat sip regular cool sips of water.
+Contact the emergency services immediately if the burns are severe and the casualty experiences any difficulty breathing due to swelling.
 All burns should be assessed by a health professional.
-If clothing is on fire they should Stop, Drop, Wrap and Roll – stay still to avoid fanning any flames, drop to the floor, wrap the area in something non-flammable and roll to smother the flames.
+If clothing is on fire they should Stop, Drop, Wrap and Roll.
+Stay still to avoid fanning any flames, drop to the floor, wrap the area in something non-flammable and roll to smother the flames.

 Slipping on spilt fat is also a major cause of accidents.
 When tossing a pancake, it is inevitable that there will be some fat spillage, and this is both invisible and lethally slippery.